Hannibal046/Awesome-LLM/README.md

 ![](resources/image8.gif)

 🔥 Large Language Models(LLM) have taken the ~~NLP community~~ ~~AI community~~ **the Whole World** by storm.
 Here is a curated list of papers about large language models, especially relating to ChatGPT.
-It also contains frameworks for LLM training, tools to deploy LLM, courses and tutorials about LLM and all publicly available LLM checkpoints and APIs:
+It also contains frameworks for LLM training, tools to deploy LLM, courses and tutorials about LLM and all publicly available LLM checkpoints and APIs.

+## Updates

+- [2023-07-01] Add some open-source models: Aquila, Chatglm2, Ultra-LM
+- [2023-07-01] Add some deploying tools: vLLM, Text Generation Inference
+- [2023-07-01] Add some great post about LLM from Yao Fu, Lilian and Andrej

+### ToDos

+- Add LLM data (Pretraining data/Instruction Tuning data/Chat data/RLHF data) :sparkles:**Contributions Wanted**

+>  Also check out the project that I am currently working on: [nanoRWKV](https://github.com/Hannibal046/nanoRWKV) - The nanoGPT-style implementation of RWKV Language Model (an RNN with GPT-level LLM performance.)

+## Table of Content

 - [Awesome-LLM ](#awesome-llm-)